ibm-cloud-docs/vpc/known-issues.md

 {: #volumes-catalog-managed-known-issue}

 **Issue:** When you retrieve a volume or snapshot that was originally provisioned as a boot volume in an instance with a [billed catalog offering](/docs/vpc?topic=vpc-getting-started-images-on-vpc-catalog&interface=ui#images-on-vpc-catalog-images) and without a billing plan, the response does not include the `catalog_offering` property.

-### Accessor share binding href returned in incorrect format
-{: #fileshareaccessorhref}

-When a client is retrieving an origin share, the value of the `href` subproperty of the `accessor_bindings` property might be incorrect.
-A fix for this issue is planned.

-### Missing `accessor_binding` and `lifecycle_reasons` in API response
-{: #filesharemissingbindinginfo}

-Currently, when a client is creating, updating, or retrieving a share, the `accessor_bindings` and `lifecycle_reasons` properties are missing from the response in the `eu-es`, `eu-fr2`, `eu-de`, and `us-south` regions.
-You can observe this behavior when a file share is created without an accessor share.
-A fix for this issue is planned.